Working with scientific literature - Impact, quality and finding

 The \(h\) index explained

-The \(h\) ist widely used to measure the scienific output of individual research.
-It is named after its inventor Hirsch (2005) who developed this measure to enable the ranking of individual scientists.1
+The \(h\) ist widely used to measure the scientific output of individual researchers.
+It is named after its inventor, the phycisist Jorge E. Hirsch (Hirsch, 2005) who developed this measure to enable the ranking of individual scientists.2

 It has the following definition: